wwivbbs/wwiv/bbs/readme.txt

             few missing functions into winsock2.h)
             MinGW is available at: http://www.mingw.org/

-    I recommend using MSVC .NET 2003 or MSVC 6.0 as these are the only ones used normally. (feel free to maintain the makefiles for another compiler)
+    I recommend using MSVC .NET 2005.
+(Since there is a the "express" edition available for free.

     The command line parameters have changed quite a bit, I suggest running "WWIV50 -? | MORE" to see the list of changes.
 Currently WWIV50 is command line compatable with EleBBS (for all of the